Here are notes for those wishing to submit novels or cover art to us at Angry Robot. Please help us and read them

 We will require a brief (two-three pages maximum) summary of characters, plot and your intentions/inspiration, in that order; plus the opening five chapters or so (maybe 10,000 words); and if you have a website, good-sized Twitter following or are generally active in the SF community already we’d love to hear about that sort of thing too.
 Also include a one-sentence summary of the novel, right at the top, which we’ll use to remind ourselves of your work.
-Special note for literary agents: this really, actually does apply to submissions sent in by you too – include a synopsis, and not just in your initial enquiry!
+Special note for literary agents: this really, actually does apply to submissions sent in by you too – include a synopsis alongside the chapters, and not just in your initial enquiry email, please!

 This pack should be emailed to us, either as Word or RTF text tiles, or at a push PDFs.
 Please don’t just send us a complete manuscript without any form of proposal.
 We never, ever accept hardcopy manuscripts or proposals, and any sent to us will be discarded without acknowledgment.

 If we like what we read, we will then ask for a full plot breakdown or the entire, finished manuscript.
 We typically estimate 10 weeks to read and respond to a proposal; more for a full manuscript.

 What We’re Looking For

 We’re publishing novels, either standalone or as part of greater series.
 We’re not looking to publish short works such as novellas, short stories, shot story collections or non-fiction at this time.
 No poetry or plays, graphic novels or anything else that is plainly not a prose novel.

 All our books are “genre” fiction in one way or another – specifically fantasy, science fiction, modern/weird fantasy – and just occasionally horror.
 Those are quite wide-ranging in themselves; we’re looking for all types of sub-genre, so for example, hard SF, space opera, cyberpunk, military SF, alternate future history, future crime, time travel, and more.
 We have no problem if your book mashes together two or more of these genres; in fact, we practically insist upon it.